 Now your bin is ready, you can start choosing the ingredients for your compost!

-In order to create the best compost mix, it is a good idea to vary the things that you add to it.
-There are a huge variety of different decomposing organisms present in compost bins, and require both carbon and nitrogen in order to work well.
+It is a good idea to vary the ingredients you add to create the best compost mix.
+Compost bins contain a huge variety of different decomposing organisms that require both carbon and nitrogen to work well.

 Compost Care

 The organisms that decompose the waste in your bin also need water and oxygen to survive.
-To ensure that your compost has enough oxygen, you can layer different materials, so that it maintains a good flow of air.
-Making sure to turn your compost regularly can also help with aeration.
+To ensure that your compost has enough oxygen, you can layer different materials so that it maintains a good flow of air.
+Turning your compost regularly can also help with aeration.

 Compost also needs to sustain a delicate balance between wet and dry.
 If it is slimy and wet, it may contain too much nitrogen.
-To remedy this you can add more brown waste material to balance it out.
+To remedy this, you can add more brown waste material.

 If the compost feels very dry, it is likely carbon-heavy.
-You can add a layer of nitrogen-rich green waste material, such as food scraps, to add some moisture.
+To add moisture, you can add a layer of nitrogen-rich green waste material, such as food scraps.

 Using Your Compost

 How long your compost takes to be ready will depend on the size of your bin, how much waste you put in, and what kind of ingredients you use.
-Some compost can be ready in a few months while others take a year or more.
+Some compost can be prepared in a few months, while others take a year or more.
 You will need some patience while you wait!
-But keep caring for your compost, and soon those recycled waste materials will turn into nutrient-rich soil that you can use on your plants!
+But keep caring for your compost, and soon, those recycled waste materials will turn into nutrient-rich soil that you can use on your plants!

-You can then use it for potting new plants, adding mulch to flowerbeds or to fertilise older ones.
-Have fun making your own compost!
+You can then use it to pot new plants, add mulch to flowerbeds, or fertilise older ones.
+Have fun making your compost!

 For further assistance in designing and maintaining your ideal garden, contact our top-quality Sydney landscape solutions team!